 The artificial pitch arrived from Turkey on January 30, 2016 for the historic project of the school, where a bronze statue of the Captain would be mounted for his kind gesture.

 The Black Stars skipper on Thursday, 15th June, 2017, visited the school to inspect the progress of the ongoing construction.
 Speaking to the media, Gyan expressed happiness over the project, indicating that the work is almost done.

 “As you can see, everything is almost done, we have just some finishing touches to do before we do the commissioning.
 I think they have done an incredible job… So I’m very happy for myself for what I have done.”

 Asamoah Gyan finished from Accra Academy School in 2002.
 It was during his days in the school that his football skills were harnessed by veteran coach of Ebusua Dwarfs, J.E Sarpong.

 Since then, Gyan has recorded tremendous success in his football career.
 In addition to being Ghana’s all-time top scorer, he is currently Africa’s highest World Cup scorer.
 Just few days ago, the Black Stars Captain became the first Ghanaian player to hit the much treasured landmark 50-goal record for the Ghana National Team.

-He is also set to receive an honorary doctorate Degree from The Alfred Noble University in Ukraine come July.
+The popular striker also received an honorary doctorate degree from The Alfred Noble University in Ukraine on 8th July, 2017.

-It is in the spirit these outstanding successes that Asamoah Gyan constructs the classy sports pitch for his alma mater, hoping that future football stars would be discovered therein, just the same way he was discovered.
+It is in the spirit these outstanding successes that Asamoah Gyan constructed the classy sports pitch for his Alma mater, hoping that future football stars would be discovered therein, just the same way he was discovered.